 Model Railway Engineer — The Natural Result

 It started as something fun to do and where I could share the enjoyment I get from railways and help others build their own railways.

-From the start, however, it was never intended to be just about model railways but rather modelling and engineering with a focus on the particular needs of railway modellers.
+From the start, however, it was never intended to be just about model railways but rather modeling and engineering with a focus on the particular needs of railway modelers.